Penchal9959/Penchal9959/README.md

 ### About

-I'm a PhD research scholar at **IIT Bombay**, working on GNSS receiver signal processing, with a focus on detecting and mitigating spoofing and jamming attacks on satellite navigation.
+I'm a PhD research scholar, working on GNSS receiver signal processing, with a focus on detecting and mitigating spoofing and jamming attacks on satellite navigation.
 My work spans the full receiver chain: acquisition, tracking loops, and the PVT solution.
 Alongside that I work on